Take the Trail

 It’s not obvious, but there is a Creek that runs through the middle of this Park – draining from south to north.
 It’s called Botanic Creek because it drains into the lake in the Adelaide Botanic Garden.

-Before European settlement there would have been a water hole in what is now the Botanic Garden, and the water hole would have been used by the Kaurna people.
+Before European settlement there was a water hole in what is now the Botanic Garden, and the water hole was used by the Kaurna people.
 That pre-existing water hole was eventually transformed into what we now call Botanic Lake.

 Here in Rymill Park, this area was a bog in winter and a dust bowl in summer.
 However there was no lake or water hole here – just a bog and a rubbish dump - until this man-made lake was constructed in the early 1960s.
 You’ll learn about the lake a bit later on this trail.